Chris Powell: Luton Town

+On 13 October 2025, Powell joined Luton Town as assistant manager to the newly appointed Jack Wilshere.
+In his first season with the club, Luton won the 2025–26 EFL Trophy.

 Personal life

 Powell is a Christian.
 He is an ambassador for numerous charities and organizations.

 Since 2020, Powell has appeared alongside Arlo White as a co-commentator in the Apple TV+ series Ted Lasso in all three seasons.

 Powell was appointed a Member of the Order of the British Empire (MBE) in the 2024 Birthday Honours "for services to association football".